Shinn Fund Recipients

 Protecting Gray’s Lily

-Ben Brewer is investigating the beautiful Gray’s Lily (Lilium grayi), found in the Southern Appalachians of North Carolina and neighboring states.
-Gray’s Lily is susceptible to Lily Leaf Spot, and Ben will use extensive field surveys, especially of the large population at Tater Hill Plant Preserve, to monitor fungal disease and collect flower and fruit number.
+Ben Brewer investigated the beautiful Gray’s Lily (Lilium grayi), found in the Southern Appalachians of North Carolina and neighboring states.
+Gray’s Lily is susceptible to Lily Leaf Spot, and Ben used extensive field surveys, especially of the large population at Tater Hill Plant Preserve, to monitor fungal disease and collect flower and fruit number.
 Gray’s Lily also faces genetic degradation through hybridization with the more common Canada Lily (L. canadense).
-Using molecular markers and over 300 individual plants, Ben will determine the population structure of Gray’s Lily and the extent to which hybridization threatens the survival of the species.
+Using molecular markers and over 300 individual plants, Ben determined the population structure of Gray’s Lily and the extent to which hybridization threatens the survival of the species.

 Ben Brewer, Appalachian State University